 Here are some of the most common motivations for Au Pairs to join the program:

-• Love working with children
+- Love working with children

-• Desire to learn about life in the U.S.
+- Desire to learn about life in the U.S.

-• Wants to perfect English
+- Wants to perfect English

-• Personal/ professional development (study abroad, become a self-sufficient adult)
+- Personal/professional development (study abroad, become a self-sufficient adult)

-• Opportunity to travel
+- Opportunity to travel

 These motivations are positive contributors to the Au Pair’s time in the program and usually lead to success.

-Other, less common motivations include:
+Other, less common, motivations include:

-• Wants to become a U.S. citizen one day
+- Wants to become a U.S. citizen one day

-• Following significant other who’s studying abroad/ working as an Au Pair
+- Following significant other who’s studying abroad/working as an Au Pair

-• Escaping personal problems at home
+- Escaping personal problems at home

 It’s okay (and normal!) for Au Pairs to date.
 Understanding your Au Pair’s values (#5, below) will also help you determine how their dating life might affect you and your family.
-It’s a good idea to look for values which align with your own (more on this later).
+It’s a good idea to look for values that align with your own (more on this later).

 Sample questions to help determine the Au Pair’s motivation(s):

-1. What made you want to become an Au Pair?
+- What made you want to become an Au Pair?
 Is there one thing you’re most excited about experiencing in the U.S.?

-2. What do you hope to achieve during your year?
+- What do you hope to achieve during your year?
 Do you have plans after the program is over?

-3. Do you know anyone in our state already?
+- Do you know anyone in our state already?
 How do you plan to make friends?

 Take note of your Au Pair’s answers without passing any judgment.
 It’s hard to know whether a person’s motivations are a good fit without a strong understanding of their personal values.